Back to blog

 Learn more about Bonsai's CRM tool

-Enable your client portal so they can access the projects, documents and links you’ve shared with them.
-Your clients will be able to view their invoices here as well.
-You can add automations to streamline the way you work with your clients.
-For example, you can set a trigger that when a client signs a contract, Bonsai will automatically redirect them to the onboarding page.
+Enable your client portal so they can access the projects, documents, and links you’ve shared.
+Your clients can also view their invoices there.
+You can add automations to streamline your workflows.
+For example, you can set a trigger so that when a client signs a contract, Bonsai automatically redirects them to the onboarding page.

-To help you stay even more organized, you can add tags to your clients list so you can easily identify which products they are interested in or what sales stage they are in.
+To help you stay organized, add tags to your client list.
+This makes it easy to identify which products clients are interested in or what sales stage they are in.

-Agencies often work with multiple clients that’s why it’s crucial to stay methodical all the time.
-Bonsai’s project management feature is perfect for your team’s collaboration.
-You can easily invite your team members to work on projects together.
+Agencies often work with multiple clients.
+Staying methodical is crucial.
+Bonsai’s project management feature supports your team’s collaboration.
+You can easily invite team members to work on projects together.

-On the Projects tab, you can easily see an overview of the tasks, files you’ve shared, and billing details of a specific project that your team is currently working on.
-This can help managers organize and plan the project delivery efficiently.
-Track every time spent on projects and manage your tasks using Bonsai to implement a smooth internal process.
+On the Projects tab, you get an overview of tasks, shared files, and billing details for specific projects.
+This helps managers organize and plan project delivery efficiently.
+Track time spent on projects and manage tasks using Bonsai to ensure smooth internal processes.

-Bonsai can also help you manage your agency’s finances without having to switch to another financial software.
-Setting project budgets is a breeze and ensures you're financially on track without any surprises.
-You have the flexibility to set budgets either based on fees or time.
-For instance, if you're on a recurring contract, you can set a monthly fee.
-Adding an end date is optional for added convenience.
+Bonsai also helps you manage your agency’s finances without switching to other financial software.
+Setting project budgets is easy and helps you stay financially on track without surprises.
+You can set budgets based on fees or time.
+For example, with a recurring contract, you can set a monthly fee.
+Adding an end date is optional for convenience.

-Once set, you can monitor your budget in real-time on the project overview.
-As you start tracking hours and adding them to your project, you'll see a live view of how your budget is pacing.
-This feature becomes even more powerful as you manage multiple projects, with visual elements in board and list views displaying your budget status.
+Once set, monitor your budget in real time on the project overview.
+As you track hours and add them to your project, you see live progress of your budget pacing.
+This feature is especially useful when managing multiple projects, with visual elements in board and list views displaying your budget status.

-Updating your budget mid-project is easy.
-Simply navigate to your project settings and make the necessary adjustments.
-For projects where you haven't yet started tracking budgets, just enable the feature in settings, input your budget amount and you're good to go.
-Bonsai simplifies budget management, ensuring you stay within budget and avoid unnecessary overtime.
+Updating your budget mid-project is simple.
+Navigate to project settings and make the necessary adjustments.
+For projects without budgets enabled, just enable the feature in settings, input your budget amount, and start your tracking.
+Bonsai simplifies budget management, helping you stay within budget and avoid unnecessary overtime.

 The real answer to this question is simple: